Terms of Service

-You may use the Application to search, display, analyze, retrieve, view and otherwise ‘get’ information from data you are sending (or for Individual Users, for data being sent about you) via the Application and the Platform.
-Please note that the data which you are sending via the Application may be subject to the Privacy Act of 1974, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and other laws, and requires special safeguarding.
+You may use the Application to search, display, analyze, retrieve, view and/or otherwise ‘get’ information from data you are sending (or for Individual Users, for data being sent about you) via the Application and the Platform.
+Please note that the data which you are recording, transmitting or accessing via the Application may be subject to the Privacy Act of 1974, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and other laws, and requires special safeguarding.
 By accessing and using the Application, you agree to strictly abide by all applicable federal and state laws regarding the collection, use, protection and disclosure of information obtained or sent through the Application.
 Where Individual Users may be accessing the information on behalf of a minor or otherwise as a guardian, Entity Users and Administrator Users agree to assume full responsibility for designating the correct Individual User contact information within the Application, in accordance with applicable law.
 If you would like more information about the application of the Privacy Act at CDC, visit the Health and Human Services website.

-For purposes of use of this Application, if you are a HIPAA covered entity or acting on behalf of one as a business associate or if the data is maintained in a HIPAA-covered designated record set, you further acknowledge that you will abide by applicable HIPAA regulations (45 CFR Parts 160 and 164) for purposes of appropriate storage, transmission, use and disclosure of any protected health information.
+For purposes of use of this Application, if you are a HIPAA-covered entity or acting on behalf of one as a business associate or if the data is maintained by you in a HIPAA-covered designated record set, you further acknowledge that you will abide by applicable HIPAA regulations (45 CFR Parts 160 and 164) for purposes of appropriate storage, transmission, use and disclosure of any protected health information

 Use of data